Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

-The \ac{soafee}\footnote{Available at \myurl{https://www.soafee.io/}.
-More details at \myurl{https://www.arm.com/blogs/blueprint/cloud-native-automotive-development}} presents a cloud-native alternative with an architecture enhanced for mixed-criticality automotive applications with corresponding open-source reference implementations to enable commercial and non-commercial offerings.

-Each \ac{ecu} can now part of a \ac{soa}, where distributed services interact with one another based on some remote access protocol.
-In this context, and as defined by~\cite{OASISSOA53:online}, a service is \enquote{\textit{a mechanism to enable access to\textbf{ one or more capabilities}, where the access is provided using a \textbf{prescribed interface} and is exercised consistent with constraints and policies as specified by the \textbf{service description}}}. \Cref{fig:background-sdv-soa-renault} presents an overview of the \acs*{soa} paradigm.
+As vehicular \ac{ee} architectures become more complex, standards and well defined patterns are required in order to model both the \acp{ecu} hardware and the software. \aclp{soa} are an example of such architectural pattern, where each component provide and consume services. \Cref{fig:background-sdv-soa-renault} presents an overview of the \acs*{soa} paradigm.
+Services in this context are a discrete unit of functionality, from directly interacting with sensors and actuators, up to more complex interactions between simpler services.
+A service contains the \enquote{\textit{mechanism to enable access to\textbf{ one or more capabilities}, where the access is provided using a \textbf{prescribed interface} and is exercised consistent with constraints and policies as specified by the \textbf{service description}}}~\cite{OASISSOA53:online}.

-\aclp{soa} are a software architectural pattern where each component provide and consume services — a discrete unit of functionality — over a predefined protocol over a network.
-It can be considered an architecture following the main definitions of the Actor Model computational model, since components are decoupled from how the communication is achieved, allowing asynchronous communication~\cite{hewitt2015actor}. \ac{soa}, when implemented on a vehicle, on a more reduced set of zonal \acp{ecu}, bring benefits such as the decoupling of hardware and software, increased modularity and separation of concerns, and contribute towards the overall decrease in hardware complexity.~\cite{richards2015microservices}:

-At the cost of increased complexity in maintaining contracts between services and ensuring availability and discovery of the services~\cite{richards2015microservices}.
+When implemented on a vehicle, on a more reduced set of (zonal) \acp{ecu}, the \ac{soa} paradigm brings benefits such as the decoupling of hardware and software, increased modularity and separation of concerns, and contribute towards the overall decrease in hardware complexity.~\cite{richards2015microservices}.
+These advantages are, however, at the cost of increased complexity in maintaining contracts between services and ensuring availability and discovery of the services~\cite{richards2015microservices}.
 This is particularly complex within a vehicular context, with a \ac{soa} supporting at most 60 to 80 services~\cite{2020-TSN-22}, not addressing situations where there are hundreds or thousands of micro-services.

-Within \ac{soa} based architectures, data layers can abstract the physical medium of services by providing a unified way of exchanging and accessing data between services on different components/\acp{ecu}~\cite{NXPVehicleA52:online}.
-Three main design paradigms can be considered for implementing a data layer~\cite{2022-TSN-21} a) a fully periodic publisher-subscriber based, b) a fully event triggered client-server based, or c) a mixed model, with periodic model for non time-critical chains and event-triggered for time-critical chains.
+Within \ac{soa} based architectures, data layers (message bus in \cref{fig:background-sdv-soa-renault} can abstract the physical medium of services by providing a unified way of exchanging and accessing data between services on different components/\acp{ecu}~\cite{NXPVehicleA52:online}.
+Information from vehicle sensors can then be fed from/to services leveraging the \acp{ecu} and their communication paradigm through data layer solutions.